 Method Description Describes how the test is performed and provides a method-specific reference

-The beta-galactosidase activity measured in this assay is 1 of the lysosomal enzymes which act at an acidic pH.
+The beta-galactosidase activity measured in this assay is one of the lysosomal enzymes that act at an acidic pH.
 It is present in liver, kidney, brain, fibroblasts, and leukocytes.
 Its natural substrate appears to be monosialoganglioside (GM1 ganglioside).
 The enzyme also hydrolyzes artificial substrates such as p-nitrophenyl beta-D-galactopyranoside and 4-methylumbelliferyl beta-D-galacto-pyranoside.
 The 4-methylumbelliferone produced is measured fluorometrically.(Modified from Ho MW, O'Brien JS: Differential effect of chloride ions on beta-galactosidase isoenzymes: a method for separate assay.
 Clin Chim Acta 1971;32:443-450; Gehler J, Cantz M, Tolksdorf M, Spranger J: Mucopolysaccharidosis.
 VII.
 Beta-glucuronidase deficiency.
 Humangenetik 1974;23:149-158)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.